-In this worksheet you are seeing a combo chart.
+In this worksheet, you are seeing a combo chart.
 We created this Combo chart in our last video tutorial.
-Whenever you select a chart in Excel 2013, these three icons appears on the top right corner next to the chart.
-The icons are Chart Elements, Chart Styles and Chart Filters.
+Whenever you select a chart in Excel 2013, these three icons appear on the top right corner next to the chart.
+The icons are Chart Elements, Chart Styles, and Chart Filters.
 Already we used these icons in some lectures.
-But in this video, we shall learn about them in details.
+But in this video, we shall learn about them in detail.
 Basically, you can use these three icons to format the chart.
 Click on the Chart Elements icon, this is a big plus sign.
 A list appears.
 You get all the chart elements related to your Chart Type in this list.
 You see, Axes, Chart Title, Grid Lines, and Legend are selected.
 Move your mouse pointer over the Elements, you will get the preview of the Elements in the chart.

 To get more options on Axes Element, move your mouse pointer over the Axes Element.
 You see a little triangle appears on the right side of the Axes text.
 Click on the little triangle.
 There are four options in the list: three of them are selected.
 They are Primary Horizontal, this is primary horizontal, Primary Vertical, this is Primary Vertical, Secondary Vertical, this is Secondary Vertical, and Secondary Horizontal is not selected.
 This is Secondary Horizontal in the chart.
 Nothing is now showing here.
 Click on the option, you see, a secondary horizontal axis is placed in the chart.
 The data are the month values.
-There is another option in the list, More Options, when you click on More Options, Format Axis task pane appears.
-We shall discuss about Task Panes in details later.
+There is another option in the list, More Options, when you click on More Options, the Format Axis task pane appears.
+We shall discuss about Task Panes in detail later.
 Now, just close the task pane.

 The Next chart element is: Axes Titles.
 It is not selected.
 Move your mouse pointer over this element, you see, four axes titles are showing now in the chart.
 To set Axes titles in the chart, tick the option.
 To get more options on Axes Titles, click on the little triangle on the right side of the text.